obfuscoder/DCSMissionTweakOld/README.md

 The tool does not yet increase the number of existing units within the group.
 If the group has fewer units than the specified <numberofclients>, only the existing units of that group are converted to clients.

+## Requirements

+This tool runs on Windows with Microsoft .Net Framework 4.5 or higher installed.

 ## Planned improvements

 1. Changing airframe